jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 ![](./images/fig6.1.png) Fig 6.1

 3. Add a `Rigidbody 2D` component and a `Box Collider 2D` component.
 Change the `Rigidbody 2D`'s body type to `Kinematic`.
 Kinematic means this game object is unaffected by gravity and can only be moved by script manipulation.
 Additionally, freeze both x and y positions as well as the z rotation.
-The `BoxCollder2D` can be left in its default settings

 ![](./images/fig6.2.png) Fig 6.2